Medical Device Patents: Everything You Need to Know

 In most countries, a patent will last for 20 years.

 According to the USPTO, it takes 36 months for a patent to be granted after an application has been filed.
-Unfortunately, patents that are granted in the United States do not provide protections in other countries.
+Unfortunately, patents that are granted in the United States do not provide protection in other countries.
 You will need to file for a medical device patent in every country where you want to protect your invention.

 The Value of Medical Device Patents